-This overview of various methodologies to learn and extract natural geometries, and latent variables from point clouds generated by , observations , computations, or mathematical processes , is by necessity superficial , and neglects to cover the massive amount of litterature and algorithms around machine learning.
-We refer to Yann Ollivier [?] who has pursued invariant geometric ideas, like the EIG approach, in the context of information geometry and natural deep learning.
-The use of tensors to extract features analogous to principal components ("tensor PCA") in the context of machine learning, or data processing is also quite extensive see A. Anandkumar. [?] .
+This overview of various methodologies to learn and extract natural geometries, and latent variables from point clouds generated by, observations, computations, or mathematical processes, is by necessity superficial, and neglects to cover the massive amount of literature and algorithms around machine learning.
+We refer to Ollivier [n.d.] who has pursued invariant geometric ideas, like the EIG approach, in the context of information geometry and natural deep learning.
+The use of tensors to extract features analogous to principal components ("tensor PCA") in the context of machine learning, or data processing is also quite extensive, see Anandkumar, Ge, Hsu, Kakade, and Telgarsky [2014].